Coronavirus COVID-19 Updates: uc.edu/publichealth

 During training, it is expected that the fellow will serve as an instructor-level faculty member in the Division of Neurotology, by taking an active role in managing service responsibilities while providing surgical education and mentorship to resident trainees.
 The fellow will take a lead in teaching residents the surgical skills for general otology cases as well as taking an active role in neurotology-related consults including facial nerve trauma, complications of otitis media, skull base malignancies, etc. The fellow will have dedicated time at the Cincinnati VA Medical Center with OR and clinic experience.

 The goal of the fellowship is to foster an environment of intellectual curiosity, clinical excellence, and scientific rigor.
 In addition to hands-on surgical training of residents, the fellow will participate in multidisciplinary case conferences, including skull base, CI, facial nerve case conferences, and others.
 The fellow will organize and participate in journal clubs and provide instruction during the annual temporal bone course.

 Academic time is structured into the fellowship and it is expected that the fellow will develop a research focus in preparation for a future academic position.
 While the program has established collaborations in areas of biomedical engineering, imaging, genetics, gene therapy for hearing loss, and others, the program faculty is dedicated to helping and mentoring fellows to identify opportunities that align with emerging interests or builds on existing work.

 How to Apply

 All applications must be submitted via San Francisco Match

 Candidates who have completed an ACGME accredited residency in Otolaryngology—Head and Neck Surgery are eligible for the match.
-Further selection for training is based on demonstrated excellence in research and a commitment to teaching.
-Candidates who are not planning a future in academic neurotology need not apply.
+Accreditation

 The Neurotology fellowship program is ACGME accredited.